raiyning/ruby-calc/README.md

 # ruby-calc
 ### Description
-created simple calculate (add, subtract, multiply, divide) and advanced (square root and powers)
+created simple calculate (add, subtract, multiply, divide) and advanced (square root and powers) and bmi

 ### Languages used
 * ruby